Preparing your files

 Word templates are available for many of our journals.
 Please check the instructions for authors page of the journal before you use them.

-If you are submitting to a journal that uses double-blind peer review, save a full version of your manuscript (including title page and acknowledgements) as you would like it to appear when published and designate it as “not for review”.
-Read our additional guidance on preparing your manuscript for double-blind peer review.
+If you are submitting to a journal that uses double-anonymous peer review, save a full version of your manuscript (including title page and acknowledgements) as you would like it to appear when published and designate it as “not for review”.
+Read our additional guidance on preparing your manuscript for double-anonymous peer review.